-Initiatives for the hiring of journeypersons, apprentices, engineering and technology students during operation and maintenace and initiatives to increase opportunities for underrepresented groups in occupations in which they are under-represented will be described.
+Initiatives through such measures as training initiatives and skills upgrading for the hiring of journeypersons, apprentices and engineering and technology students during operation and maintenance, as well as initiatives to increase opportunities for under-represented groups in occupations in which they are under-represented will be described.
+Under-represented groups are to be identified through both census data demographic characteristics and labour force data for census subdivisions in the employment catchment area.

-Identify the refinery's potential initiatives for employee well-being through such things as recreational facilities and Employee Assistance Program.
-In order to gauge the adequacy of recreational opportunity provide an assessment of off-site recreational facilities and services where those facilities and services will not be available on-site.
+Identify the refinery's potential initiatives for employee well-being through such things as recreational facilities, Employee Assistance Program and accommodation for childcare and homecare responsibilities.
+In order to gauge the adequacy of recreational opportunity and childcare and homecare provide an assessment of off-site facilities and services where those facilities and services will not be available on-site.